MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-derivation-errors.md

 # Resolve file upload errors related to derived attributes

-When you upload employee attribute data to Microsoft Viva Glint, you may receive one of the following derivation error messages.
+When you upload employee attribute data to Microsoft Viva Glint, you might receive one of the following derivation error messages.
 Select the error that you experience from the list at the top of the article, and follow the appropriate resolution to fix the error.

 ## The date format is incorrectly configured

 Error message:

 > DERIVATION_ERROR: The date format is incorrectly configured for the following columns: (Hire Date).
 We're expecting \<date format, such as mm/dd/yyyy\>.
-For Microsoft Excel files, ensure that cells are in Text format.
+For Microsoft Excel files, ensure that cells are in **Text** format.

 This issue occurs because the date format in the file that you upload doesn't match the format that's specified when you set up attributes in Viva Glint.